FAQ On Writing

 3.)
 Even if I had one, my “process” wouldn’t matter.

-I mean, I can totally give you insight on what I do, but it doesn’t matter what works for me.
+I mean, I could give you insight on what I do, but it doesn’t matter what works for me.
 It only matters what works for you, as measured by: “whatever gets you to write.”
 If you focus on that, what does and doesn’t work will become apparent.

 Where do you get your inspiration?

-If you’re not “inspired” to write, then why in God’s name would you try to be a writer?
-(I mean, surely you see how insane that sounds??)
+If you’re not “inspired” to write, then why would you try to be a writer?
+(Surely you see how illogical that sounds?)

 Where do you get ideas?